Wetskills-Lesotho 2023

 Wetskills event for transboundary cooperation in Water (Southern Africa)

 In 2018, Lesotho joined the fourth Wetskills event in South Africa, with 5 participants and a case.
-After this 2018 event, Wetskills and the ReNOKA programme (Department of Water Affairs, Lesotho) joined forces for a special project, to implement the results of the case in Cape Town (read more about this cooperation).
+After this 2018 event, Wetskills and the ReNOKA programme (Department of Water Affairs, Lesotho) joined forces for a special project, to implement the results of one of the cases (read more about this cooperation).
 This was the start of the WetsNext project about the Soil Erosion Blankets in Lesotho, see movie.

 Practical Information